-Web and mobile applications are some of the most widely used and highly visible communication vehicles at UTHealth.
-Web standards are tools to professionally and consistently represent UTHealth’s mission of excellence in health care, education, research, and community service.
+Web and mobile applications are some of the most widely used and highly visible communication vehicles at UTHealth Houston.
+Web standards are tools to professionally and consistently represent UTHealth Houston’s mission of excellence in health care, education, research, and community service.

 Our university, schools, and clinics share vital information that is engaging and accessible to all.

 Domain names are the internet addresses used to find specific website destinations and other online services.
-As the gateway to UTHealth’s online presence, domain names can be an important part of the university’s identity and marketing efforts.
-Official UTHealth websites have domains that end in uth.edu.
+As the gateway to UTHealth Houston’s online presence, domain names can be an important part of the university’s identity and marketing efforts.
+Official UTHealth Houston websites have domains that end in uth.edu.

-- Ensure users a high-quality online experience by preventing security breaches and damage to UTHealth’s reputation
+- Ensure users a high-quality online experience by preventing security breaches and damage to UTHealth Houston’s reputation

 - Facilitate management of subdomain names, which are a limited resource within the university